Fujifilm X-H1 Comparison Review

 The Fujifilm X-H1 is a mirrorless interchangeable lens camera that was announced in February 2018 and is equipped with an APS-C sensor.
 It offers a resolution of 24 megapixel.

-The Fujifilm X-H1 has a Camera Elo of 3068.
+Is the Fujifilm X-H1 a good camera?
+The X-H1 has a Camera Elo of 3082.
 This very strong rating puts it among the elite group of camera grand masters.
 The X-H1 ranks among the top 20 percent of all mirrorless interchangeable lens cameras.
 In terms of its sensor size category (APS cameras), the X-H1 ranks among the top 10 percent.

 |Mirrorless system camera|

 |24 MP, APS-C Sensor|